 Joyce Joumaa

 Her work has shown at the Montreal Museum of Fine Arts, FOFA Gallery and Dazibao.
 She was a finalist for the 2023 Prix Pierre Ayot and the recipient of the 2023 Bourse Plein-Sud.
-In 2022 she was the recipient of the Emerging Curator Residency at the CCA Canadian Centre for Architecture.
+In 2022 she was the recipient of the CCA Canadian Centre for Architecture Residency program.

 Her 16mm film To Remain in the no Longer (2023) has been screened at MUDAC (Lausanne, Switzerland), The 35th edition of Ljubljana Biennale of Graphic Arts (Ljubljana, Slovenia), Open City Documentary Festival (London, UK), 18th Edition of Ecrans du Reel (Beirut, Lebanon) and was included in the 2nd Sharjah Architecture Triennale (Sharjah, United Arab Emirates).